pauclaret/etl-project/README.md

 # The Office Data Analysis 💼📊🚀

-Welcome to my repository!
-I am motivated to share with you the results of my data analysis project on The Office, a beloved American sitcom.
-From the beginning, I was determined to uncover insights about the show using a variety of tools and techniques to extract, clean, and analyze data.
+Welcome to my repository! 😀 I am motivated to share with you the results of my ETL (Extract, Transform, Load) project on The Office, a beloved American sitcom.
+This involves extracting data from various sources using API and Selenium, cleaning and transforming the data, loading it into a database using SQL for further analysis and gaining insights about the show and its characters by visualizating the data using Seaborn and Matplotlib.

-The main objective of this project was to extract, clean, and analyze data from various sources in order to gain a deeper understanding of the show and its characters.
+As you can see, the main objective of this project was to extract, clean, and analyze data from various sources in order to gain a deeper understanding of the show and its characters.
 I aimed to answer questions such as: Which episodes were the most popular?
 Who are the most beloved characters?
 And what can we learn about the show's audience?

 <img src="https://cdn.wallpapersafari.com/86/33/SRW65J.jpg" alt="Michael Scott">